Society, Culture and Technological Change

 - Social Justice

-Schelenz, Laura (2021): Artificial Intelligence between Oppression and Resistance: Black Feminist Perspectives on Emerging Technologies.
-In: Ariane Hanemaayer and Colin Kelley Garvey (Eds).
-AI and its Discontents, Palgrave (Forthcoming).
+Schelenz, Laura (2022): Artificial Intelligence Between Oppression and Resistance: Black Feminist Perspectives on Emerging Technologies.
+In Ariane Hanemaayer (Ed.): Artificial Intelligence and Its Discontents.
+Cham: Springer International Publishing (Social and Cultural Studies of Robots and AI), pp. 225–249.

 Schelenz, Laura (2021): Diversity-aware Recommendations for Social Justice?
 Exploring User Diversity and Fairness in Recommender Systems.
 In Judith Masthoff, Eelco Herder, Nava Tintarev, Marko Tkalčič (Eds.): Adjunct Proceedings of the 29th ACM Conference on User Modeling, Adaptation and Personalization.
 UMAP '21: 29th ACM Conference on User Modeling, Adaptation and Personalization.
 Utrecht Netherlands, 21 06 2021 25 06 2021.
 New York, NY, USA: ACM, pp. 404–410.